JCantoAdams/JCantoAdams.github.io/README.md

-This is a webiste meant to share some of my frequented and favorite places on the US west coast.
+This is a website meant to share some of my frequented and favorite places on the US west coast.
+Pictures and coordinates are fetured.